foureyes/mtec1002-spring2014/labs/03/working-with-files.markdown

 __Copy file to a path&rarr;__

+* think: _copy_ (obv!)
-(requires two arguments - source and destination)
+* requires two arguments - pathnames for both source and destination

-Think: _copy_.
+* can take a flag, -r, to copy _recursively_

 {% highlight bash %}
 cp filename1.txt filename2.txt

-# use -r to copy recursively (for example, directories)
+# use -r to copy recursively (for example, all nested directories and files)

 cp -r dir1 dir2
 {% endhighlight %}